Saturday, March 10, 2012

 10.03.12.
 Steel mesh fence cordon.
 Red zone, Colombo St, airbridge, The Crossing

-That was the CERA / NZ National govt information pattern: Make grand media statements about land zonings & deadlines (or not), building up limbo-land hopes, then crush hopes with delays & blaming slow lackeys, like DBH engineers.
-Over the next year odd, CERA minister Brownlee would be the biggest blamer, Council his scapegoat.
+That was CERA / NZ National government information pattern: Grand media-statements about land-zonings & deadlines (or not), building up limbo-land hopes, then crush hopes with delays & blaming slow lackeys, like DBH engineers.
+Over the next year odd, CERA minister Brownlee would be the biggest blamer, Christchurch Council his scapegoat!

 10.03.12.
 Red zone, Colombo St, W view, post quake Restart Cashel Mall